Is Psychology Funded Under the NDIS?

 1. Understand the difference between mental health and psychosocial disability.

-b. ) Try to relate the recommendation for psychology to the diagnosis which has met the NDIS access criteria, if it is known.
+a ) You will need to relate the recommendation for psychology to the diagnosis (and impairment) which has met the NDIS access criteria.

 a.)
 Using words that are clinical in nature such as treatment, therapy, or even the word “clinical” itself may lead the NDIA to believe that the supports being requested are for the purpose of treatment and thus are to be funded under the mental health system.